 I graduated from Soochow University, China in 2008 with a B.S. degree in Biotechnology.
 I then obtained my Ph.D. in Biomedical Optics and Chemical Biology from the Fudan University, China in 2013.
-I began working as a postdoc in the Ley laboratory at the La Jolla Institute for Allergy and Immunology in August 2013.
+I began working as a postdoc in the Ley laboratory at the La Jolla Institute for Immunology in August 2013.

 Research Focus: My research projects are focused on the mechanisms of leukocyte rolling and arrest during inflammation in the microcirculation.
 I am interested in understanding the mechanism of integrin activation happen underline leukocyte arrest.
 I exploited microfluidics with molecularly defined surfaces and high resolution three-color total internal reflection microscopy to imaging the molecular dynamics during leukocyte rolling and arrest under high resolution in vitro, and using intravital microscopy to study leukocyte rolling and arrest in vivo.